Canadian Pill Identifier can help you:

 1. The exact copy of Health Canada Drug Product Database

 It contains precise information about product names, active ingredients, strength (mg, %), manufacturer name, etc. This database is updated monthly.
-Unlike the official version, our website allows for a much more extensive search and, in our opinion, is more convenient to use.
+Unlike the official version, our website allows for a much more extensive drug search and, in our opinion, is more convenient to use.

 2. A unique database containing text description of pills